athas/raytracingthenextweekinfuthark/README.md

 ### Constructing a Bounding Volume Hierarchy (BVH)

-Steve Hollasch's C++ implementation uses a simple and elegant recursive divide-and-conquer technique for constructing the BVH.
+Peter Shirley's C++ implementation uses a simple and elegant recursive divide-and-conquer technique for constructing the BVH.
 Futhark does not support recursion, so I really dreaded implementing this.
 Fortunately, Tero Karras has written a wonderful paper titled